LEETGroupPages/AlternativeData/facebook.md

 ## Daily Active People for Family of apps
 {: #dap-family }
 Possibly the most important user metric that Facebook reports on is the total number of daily active people across their entire family of applications (Facebook, Instagram, Messenger and Whatsapp).
-Below is a graph showing the reported metrics (in dark blue) as well as the models measurements for the following months (not yet reported on metrics):
+Below is a graph showing the reported metrics (in dark blue) as well as the modeled measurements (light blue) for the following months (not yet reported on metrics):

 ![alt](https://docs.google.com/spreadsheets/d/e/2PACX-1vQQzQX605torI6EKbIyL9gZaeeeRW_AXkyVLgd8X7sPeXzgnqyR_-GYm_2arC1DMRVelK1wpjCaTj7k/pubchart?oid=1639133568&format=image)